LeonardoESousa/NEMO/Tutorial/Tutorial.md

 ## A Note on Solvent Selection

 Regardless of the method used to compile results, you will be prompted to select the solvent parameters (dielectric constant and refractive index) for your rates and/or spectra.
 These solvent parameters may be different than the ones used in the ensemble generation step.
 In this case, **NEMO** will employ an extrapolation procedure to obtain solvent corrections for the new dielectric constant and refractive index.
-Details on how this is performed can be found in ADD PAPER.
+Details on how this is performed can be found in [this paper](https://pubs.acs.org/doi/full/10.1021/acs.jpca.3c03533).

 ## Using **NEMOview**